Frequently Asked Questions

 I gave you my money.
 What happens now?

-As soon as we receive your payment we will contact you to go over the things we need from you to start the gig booking process.
+Within 24 hours of receiving your payment we will contact you to go over the things we need from you to start the gig booking process.
 Some things we will be looking for are any photos, links, press coverage, etc. that you think will be useful in getting you booked across the country.
-At this first contact, we will also answer any more questions you may have and schedule a video call with you and your team.
+At this first contact, we will also answer any more questions you may have and can schedule a video call with you and your team if required.
 From then on, you will receive offers and periodic updates through email to keep you posted.
 Our process is very hands-off, but feel free to check in any time and we will get back to you within 24 hours.

 What is the best one piece of advice you can give to anyone looking to book a tour?

 Start booking at least three months in advance.
 (We say it, like, 20 times on this website.)
 This means getting your stuff together even sooner than three months.
 Emails should start going out about three months before your departure date.
 No--wait--follow up.
 Don't let a conversation stop just because they stop responding or because you're too lazy/nervous to pick up the phone and talk to someone.
 Schedule your follow-ups and follow through.
 That's the best piece of advice.
 Not the first thing.